rm01844/MMHSD/README.md

 ### Model Architectures
 The project explores three distinct model architectures:

-1. **Model A (Text-Based Model)**:
+1. **Model A (LSTM & Inception v3 using Concatenation)**:
-   - Utilizes GloVe embeddings for text representation followed by an LSTM/GRU layer for capturing textual context.
-   - Aimed at understanding the textual content of the posts.
+   - Utilizes LSTM and Inception v3.
+   - Uses Concatenation as the fusion technique.

-2. **Model B (Image-Based Model)**:
+2. **Model B**:
-   - Employs a CNN architecture like ResNet or VGG for image feature extraction.
-   - Focuses on analyzing the visual content.
+   - Utilizs SBERT and DeiT.
+   - Uses Concatenation as the fusion technique.

-3. **Model C (Fusion Model)**:
+3. **Model C**:
-   - A combination of both text and image models.
+   - Utilizes LSTM and DeiT.
+   - Multimodal Infomax is the fusion technique used.
    - Integrates features from both modalities using a fusion layer to make a unified prediction.

 ### Training and Validation